Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Model

 \subsection{Training Parameters}

-We trained our CNN with \textit{Binary Cross Entropy} or BCEwithLogitsLoss in Pytorch \cite{torch} as the loss function which includes a sigmoid activation function at the end of the Neural Network, a \textit{learning rate} of 0.001 and Adam optimizer \cite{kingma2015adam}.
-We used batches of size 1 because we provide the network with songs of different duration as a whole.
-The models were trained on a GTX 980 Ti Nvidia GPU and we used TensorboardX \cite{tensorflow2015} to graph the loss and F-score of training and validation in real time.
+We trained our CNN with \textit{Binary Cross Entropy} or BCEwithLogitsLoss in Pytorch \cite{torch} as the loss function which in Pytorch implementation includes a Sigmoid activation function in the last layer of the Neural Network, a \textit{learning rate} of 0.001 and Adam optimizer \cite{kingma2015adam}.
+We perform \textit{early-stopping} during training to determine the best-performing model.
+The SSLMs and MLS have to be passed to the GPU one by one because they have different lengths, which means that 1 song is passed forward and backward through the NN at once.
+However, to get more robust gradients and a more stable optimization process, the optimizer is executed with the average gradients of batchs of 10 songs.
+We could say that we use a batch size of 1 in terms of GPUs calls but a batch size of 10 in terms of the training.
+The models were trained on a GTX 980 Ti Nvidia GPU and we used TensorboardX \cite{tensorflow2015} to graph the loss and F-score of training and validation.